-The School of Nursing and Health Studies, as does the University of Miami, has strict penalties against plagiarism.
-If a student is suspected of plagiarism, then the matter will be reported to administration.
+The School of Nursing and Health Studies as does the University of Miami, have strict penalties against plagiarism.
+If a student is suspected of plagiarism, the matter will be reported to the Administration and will ultimately be referred to the Honor Council of the university.